 In a northern town in the pristine hills,

-he helped a hundred thousand or more.
+he helped a lakh or more.

 Bent spines were straightened